DanielJohnHarty/AWS_RSTUDIO_SERVER_SETUP/readme.md

 ## Step by step in depth

-This image shows the basic overview of our very simple AWS infrastructure.
+This image shows a basic overview of a very simple AWS infrastructure.
-The VPC is the boundary of this particular cloud space.
-The availability zone refers to where the AWS hardware actually resides.
+The VPC (Virtual Private Cloud) is the boundary of our AWS cloud space.
+It's created on physical hardware in a physical region of the globe, identified by the region.
+A region has multiple, independent availability zones which are connected in a high velocity network.
+There are multiple availability zones in each region so that failures in one can be backed up by others in the region.

-The subnet is a partitioned off part of the VPC which can be configured in a specific way for a specific purpose.
+The subnet is a partitioned of part of the VPC which servers and databases reside in.

 ![SolutionStructure](https://github.com/DanielJohnHarty/AWS_RSTUDIO_SERVER_SETUP/blob/master/Images/SolutionStructure.png)

-## Step by Step Overview With Time Estimates
+## Step by Step (Walkthrough)

+ The following steps require you to be logged in to your AWS console environment.

+ Before you start going through the steps, take  a moment to familiarize yourself with the AWS console interface.
+Different services can be found by clicking the services button in the top left of the screen, and then shortcuts on the left hand side will take you to the necessary pages and forms to manage the selected service.

 ### Create your Virtual Private Cloud (VPC) ***[1 minute]***

-A fairly simple process here.
+This is a fairly simple process.
 Click on services in the top right of your browser and search for VPC.
 You will be redirected to a space where you can create and manange your VPCs.
 Explore the interface and find the button to create a new VPC.
 Follow the instructions onscreen and set CIDR block to **10.0.0.0/16**.

 ### Create a *subnet* in your VPC for your instance to reside in ***[1 minute]***